Exact and high order discretization schemes for Wishart processes and their affine extensions: Introduction

-Initially, our goal was to find high order discretization schemes for Wishart processes by splitting operators and using scheme compositions.
-Indeed, this approach has already proved to be very efficient for other affine diffusions, see~\cite{Alfonsi}.
-Doing so, we incidentally have found a remarkable splitting for some canonical Wishart processes which enables us to sample exactly Wishart processes.
-In particular, our result extends the Bartlett's decomposition that is commonly used to sample central Wishart distributions when $\alpha \in \N$.
-This splitting also enables us to get high order discretization schemes for Wishart processes.
-Then, by using scheme composition, we also get a second order scheme for any affine diffusion~\eqref{EDSAFFINE}.
-Contrary to the exact scheme, one has then to study the discretization error, and we provide a rigorous analysis of the weak error.
+Initially, our goal was to find high-order discretization schemes for Wishart processes by splitting operators and using scheme compositions.
+Indeed, this approach has already proved to be very efficient for other affine diffusions (see~\cite{Alfonsi}).
+The main difficulty here was to find a splitting that involves infinitesimal generators of diffusions that are well defined on $\posm$ and that can be simulated.
+Doing so, we incidentally have found a remarkable splitting for some canonical Wishart processes: the infinitesimal generator of $\WIS_d(x,\alpha,0,I^n_d)$ is the sum of commuting operators that are associated to elementary SDEs that can be sampled exactly.
+With the help of a simple but useful law identity, this enables us to sample exactly Wishart processes for any admissible parameter.
+In particular, our result extends the Bartlett's decomposition that is commonly used to sample central Wishart distributions.
+This splitting is not only interesting for the exact simulation method.
+It is also useful to construct high-order discretization schemes for Wishart processes that are, in practice, faster to generate full paths.
+In fact, it allows us to get a high-order scheme that preserves the domain $\posm$.
+We provide a rigorous analysis of the weak error in this framework.
+Still, by using the splitting technique, we also get a second-order scheme for any affine diffusion (\ref{EDSAFFINE}) without any restriction on the parameters.

 This paper is structured as follows.
 First, we present some general results on affine diffusions.
 We calculate their infinitesimal generator and obtain interesting identities in law that are intensively used next for the different simulation methods.
-Section~\ref{Sec_Exact_Wish} is devoted to the exact simulation of Wishart processes.
-It exhibits a remarkable splitting of the infinitesimal generator and shows how it can be used to sample exactly any Wishart distribution.
-Section~\ref{sec_High} deals with high order schemes for affine diffusions.
-Thanks to the remarkable splitting, we are able to construct a third order scheme for Wishart processes and second order schemes for affine diffusions.
-Last, we give numerical illustrations of our convergence results in Section~\ref{Sec_Simul}.
+Section~\ref{sec_exact_wish} is devoted to the exact simulation of Wishart processes.
+It exhibits\vadjust{\goodbreak} the remarkable splitting of the infinitesimal generator and shows how it can be used to sample exactly any Wishart distribution.
+Section~\ref{sec_high} deals with high-order schemes for affine diffusions.
+Thanks to the remarkable splitting, we are able to construct a third-order scheme for Wishart processes and second-order schemes for affine diffusions.
+Last, we give numerical illustrations of our convergence results in Section~\ref{SecSimul}.
 We compare the time required by each method and also give a possible application of our results in finance.